Nurse with Wound list

 The Nurse with Wound list is a list of musicians and bands that was included with Chance Meeting on a Dissecting Table of a Sewing Machine and an Umbrella (1979), the first album by Nurse with Wound.
 There are 291 entries on the list.
+(Note: There are 291 artists on the list if collaborations are counted as the same, LIMBUS 3 AND 4 are counted as the same, and XHOL CARAVAN/XHOL are counted as two.)
 The list was expanded with Nurse with Wound's second album, To the Quiet Men from a Tiny Girl (1980).

 The list was compiled by the original Nurse with Wound trio of Steven Stapleton, John Fothergill, and Heman Pathak.
 It was intended as a homage to the artists who influenced the Nurse with Wound project.
 It has since become a type of 'shopping list' for collectors of outsider and avant-garde music.

 Given their obscurity, some of the artists named on the list have been a mystery for many collectors.
 Stapleton has even boasted that some of the names on the list were invented, a statement denied by John Fothergill.